afshinator/OdinRailsStudyGroup/week1-pointsToPoinder.md

 + GET reqs shouldnt be used for sensitive data, have length restriction, should only be used to retrieve data

-+POST reqs have no restrictions on data length
++ POST reqs have no restrictions on data length

 ###### Other HTTP Request Methods: